percyperezdante/percyperezdante.github.io/README.md

 3. Build the static and public files using hugo
 4. Copy the content of the public folder to the root of this repository.

+### NOTE:
+To modify the content of the website you need to modify the content of the directory named as "source".

 In other words:

 ```bash